 Bank Teller Job Description

-They often help customers make various simple transactions and can help them with other situations, usually by giving them information and telling them what information they'll need, before referring them to another, a more qualified position that can handle the customer's needs.
+They often help customers make various simple transactions and can help them with other situations, usually by giving them information and telling them what they will need before referring them to another more qualified person who can handle their needs.

 Some of their responsibilities include helping customers: